 No. Every membership is a lifetime membership that will never expire.

 Who will brew the beer?

-The Beer Subcommittee has been working with the Business Subcommittee and the Site Selection Subcommittee to examine various scenarios.
+The Beer Subcommittee has been working with the Business & Finance Subcommittee to examine various scenarios.
 We have several options: opening our doors selling beer from other breweries, selling our own beer, contract brewing until we get our own equipment, or waiting until we have enough capital to invest in our own brewing equipment.

 In short, there are many avenues to success.
 Here is a rough outline of the general approach that we have been pursuing: